 In unprecedented times, the Brandeis University Department of Athletics, Physical Education, and Recreation will continue to provide the latest updates for the Athletics community.
 Below, student-athletes, alumni, staff, faculty and fans can access up-to-date information regarding adjustments to athletic activities due to the COVID-19 pandemic.

-Brandeis Fall and winter varsity sports, as well as club sports, will not be competing in intercollegiate competition in the Fall Semester of 2020.
-These teams will not compete until after December 31, 2020.
+Brandeis Fall and winter varsity sports, as well as club sports, will not be competing in intercollegiate competition during the 2020-21 Academic year.
+Spring sports will not hold UAA competition but will hold limited non-conference competition.
 Intramural sports programming will avoid all contact, team-based activities.
-The Gosman Sports and Convocation Center will be open this fall with new protocols to ensure health and safety.
+The Gosman Sports and Convocation Center continues to observe protocols to ensure health and safety.

-Competitive club sports and specific team-based intramural activities have been suspended for the fall semester.
-Low-risk, non-contact intramurals activities and expanded e-sports opportunities will still be offered.
-For more information and a full schedule of fall intramural activities for this fall, visit the Intramurals Homepage.
+For more information and a full schedule of fall intramural activities for this spring, visit the Intramurals Homepage.

 The Gosman Sports and Convocation Center has reopened as of August 17.
 Users must visit the Gosman COVID-19 Policies Page to review new policies prior to visiting the gym.